asdfish/empl/README.md

 Configuration is done at `${XDG_CONFIG_HOME}/empl/main.lisp` or `${HOME}/.config/empl/main.lisp` using a custom lisp dialect.

+## Default configuration

 An example configuration file is provided at [./main.lisp](./main.lisp).
 It will also be automatically copied into the path above if it does noe exist.

 The configuration must also be a singular expression, so if you need multiple expressions, put everything in a `progn`.

+The default configuration file requires you to put files in the format of `~/Music/PLAYLIST/SONG` where `PLAYLIST` is the name of a playlist and `SONG` is a song in the playlist.

 ## Builtin functions